 If you like this recipe or post, be sure to leave a comment and use the rating field!
 You can also tag me on Instagram with any re-makes, @vegetariangastronomy so I don’t miss it, as I love sharing them on Re-Make Fridays!
 Or you can help me spread the word about my recipes on Pinterest and Facebook!

-Chocolate covered strawberries turned into Popsicle with this delicious healthy, refined-sugar free, creamy refreshing dessert!
-It's pure indulgence in the form of a Popsicle!
+Chocolate covered strawberries turned into popsicles with this delicious healthy, refined-sugar free, creamy refreshing dessert!
+It's pure indulgence in the form of a cool and creamy treat!

 - Heat a saucepan to medium heat.

 Add in the 2 cups quartered strawberries, water, and dates.

 - Simmer on low-medium heat until you start to see the strawberries and dates soften and juices release (~10-15min).

 - Turn the heat off, remove pan from stove, and allow the strawberry-date-water mixture to cool.

 - Once cooled, add the strawberry-date-water miture, coconut cream, vanilla extract, and freshly squeezed lemon juice into a blender and completely puree (I used my Vitamix, but any blender should work just fine).